Curvature-adaptive gigapixel microscopy at submicron resolution and centimeter scale

 The PANORAMA extends our previous cascaded microscopy platform, M-FAST~\cite{yang2023multi}, by incorporating an improved optical design that enhances resolution and optical efficiency.
-The system, shown in Fig.~\ref{fig1}~(a), comprises three primary components: a high-performance primary objective lens, a large-aperture tube lens, and a flat, integrated MCAM.
+The system, shown in Fig.~\ref{fig1}~(a), comprises three primary components: a high-performance primary objective lens, a large-aperture tube lens, and a flat MCAM.
 In the earlier M-FAST configuration, vignetting caused by the primary lens was addressed using a fiber faceplate array (FFA).
-While effective, the inclusion of the FFA introduced a reduction in optical throughput.
+While effective, it introduced a $\sim$16\% reduction in optical throughput.
 To overcome this limitation, PANORAMA employs a commercially available photolithography lens with image-side telecentricity to eliminate vignetting across the entire FOV of the micro-camera array.
 Specifically, we used the Carl Zeiss S-Planar 436~nm photolithography lens, which features an object-side numerical aperture (NA) of 0.38 and a focal length of 68~mm.
-This configuration offers a theoretical resolution limit of 0.819~µm at the imaging wavelength of 510~nm and forms a large intermediate image in its image plane spanning approximately 16.31~mm~$\times$~18.84~mm.
-Following the photolithography lens, a custom-designed singlet tube lens is incorporated to scale the intermediate image to achieve the maximum possible effective magnification compatible with the 1.1~µm pixel pitch of the micro-camera sensors for Nyquist-limited sampling.
+This configuration offers a theoretical resolution of 0.82~µm at the 510~nm wavelength and forms a large intermediate image in its image plane spanning 16.31~mm~$\times$~18.84~mm.
+Following the photolithography lens, a tube lens (Ross Optical) is used to scale the intermediate image.

-The PANORAMA system employed an epi-illumination configuration to provide uniform, Köhler-like illumination for both brightfield and fluorescence imaging modes.
-A collimated, high-power LED light source (Thorlabs) and an adjustable condenser were used to match the system’s NA and coupled into the optical path through a 50/50 beam splitter or dichroic mirror.
-This coaxial lighting and collection prevents underfilling or overfilling the photolithography lens's aperture and avoids vignetting in the outer regions of the FOV.
+The PANORAMA system used the epi-illumination to provide uniform illumination for both brightfield and fluorescence imaging.
+A collimated, high-power LED light source (Thorlabs, SOLIS-470C) was used and coupled into the optical path through a 50/50 beam splitter or dichroic mirror (Chroma, T495lpxr).
+We used an array of bandpass filters (Chroma, ZET510/10x) for both imaging modalities: to reduce chromatic aberration in brightfield imaging (due to the photolithography lens design) or as an emission filter for fluorescence imaging.
+Thus, the fluorescence imaging resolution is effectively identical to that of brightfield.